react-navigation/react-navigation.github.io/blog/2018-04-06-react-navigation-2.0-rc.md

 ## New feature highlights

 - State persistence - automatically save state and reload it when the app restarts.
-See https://reactnavigation.org/docs/en/state-persistence.html
+See [state persistence docs](docs/state-persistence)
 - Transitions between screens in stack with headers and without headers now animates as expected on iOS. https://github.com/react-navigation/react-navigation/pull/3821.
 Thanks [skevy](https://github.com/skevy)!
 - As mentioned above, `createMaterialBottomNavigator` is a new navigator type that provides the material design bottom tab bar pattern.